fundamental-studio/laravel-epay/README.md

 Laravel wrapper for easy and seamless integration with all available ePay payment methods:
 - ePay
 - EasyPay(10 digit identification number)
-- BPay
+- BPay(Payment using ATM machine withdraw)
-- ePay World
+- ePay World(Payment using debit/credit card)

 Made with love and code by [Fundamental Studio Ltd.](https://www.fundamental.bg)